doctor82/Instagram-Account-Creator/README.md

 **PATCHED - I will work for a fix when i get 20 stars!**
 Free Instagram account gen lol accounts last for 2 days or smthg :pray:

-If u want a private fully unflagged one for cheap dm me @_syntax3d.
+If u want a private fully unflagged one for cheap dm me @_syntax3d. on discord.

 Working on a new one ig lol dm me if u wanna help